paritytech/parity-processbot/README.md

 Note: The commands will only work if you are a member of the organization where this bot is installed.
-Organization membership is always gotten fresh from the the Github API at the time a comment arrives.
+Organization membership is always gotten fresh from the Github API at the time a comment arrives.

 ## Relation to CI